purpleidea/mgmt/docs/faq.md

 This all turns out to be more safe and "correct", in that it would error and prevent masking an error for a situation when you expected a file to already be at that location.
-It also turns out to simplify the internals significantly, and remove an ambiguous scenario with the reversable file resource.
+It also turns out to simplify the internals significantly, and remove an ambiguous scenario with the reversible file resource.

 ### Why do function names inside of templates include underscores?